Sequner/advent_of_fpga/README.md

     Number 42424242 can be split into: factor 8 -> 4-2-4-2-4-2-4-2, factor 4 -> 42-42-42-42, and factor 2 -> 4242-4242.
     Number 42224222 can be split into: factor 8 -> 4-2-2-2-4-2-2-2, factor 4 -> 42-22-42-22, and factor 2 -> 4222-4444.

-    The observation: invalid numbers with split factor 2 are superset of the invalid numbers with split factors 4 and 8.
+    Observation: invalid numbers with split factor 2 are superset of the invalid numbers with split factors 4 and 8.

 **Nuance #2.** In case there are several prime factors, there are overlapping numbers that have to be removed from the final sum.